-But wait, there’s more!
-You can also see what the general sentiment was and whether buyers or sellers had the upper hand.
+You can also see the general sentiment for a stock and whether buyers or sellers have the upper hand.

-One of the reasons I use candlestick charts is because it’s easy to see patterns.
+I personally use candlestick patterns because it’s easy to see patterns…

-Candlestick chart patterns are almost like a template.
-The patterns don’t always look exactly the same, but they look similar enough that when you see them over and over, you realize they’re predictable — and that’s when things can get really interesting.
+These chart patterns are like templates.
+The patterns don’t always look exactly the same … But they look similar enough that when you see them over and over, you realize they can repeat.

 The body tells you three things: